efredericks/CloudAppsDev/_posts/8-Security.md

 ![Google Cloud - Custom Role](/CloudAppsDev/assets/images/8-gc-custom.png "Google Cloud - Custom Role")

 Figure 12: Google Cloud - Custom Role

+And here's a video on IAM and how it can be used!
+Note we don't go the organization route, though that may be helpful if you're structuring a larger organization!

+> Module video: [Cloud IAM Demo [13:13]](https://youtu.be/p0H0Z1xNWks)

 ### Service Accounts